Home Privacy Policy Feedback Link to us Site Map Forums

-Oracle/PLSQL: NANVL Function
+Oracle / PLSQL: NANVL Function

-In Oracle/PLSQL, the NANVL function lets you substitute a value for a floating point number such as BINARY_FLOAT or BINARY_DOUBLE, when a Nan (Not a number) value is encountered.
+The Oracle/PLSQL NANVL function lets you substitute a value for a floating point number such as BINARY_FLOAT or BINARY_DOUBLE, when a Nan (Not a number) value is encountered.
 This is most commonly used to convert Nan (Not a number) values into either NULL or 0.

-The syntax for the NANVL function is:
+The syntax for the NANVL function in Oracle/PLSQL is:

 NANVL( value, replace_with )

-value is the BINARY_FLOAT or BINARY_NUMBER to test for a Nan (Not a number).
+The BINARY_FLOAT or BINARY_NUMBER to test for a Nan (Not a number).

-replace_with is the value returned if value is Nan (not a number).
+The value returned if value is Nan (not a number).

-Applies To:
+Applies To

-• Oracle 10g, Oracle 11g
+• Oracle 12c, Oracle 11g, Oracle 10g

-Example #1:
+Example

 select NANVL(binary1, 0)